-In Tetum (the national language of Timor-Leste), ‘To’os ba Moris Di’ak’ means ‘Farming for Prosperity’ or for a good life.
+In Tetum (the most commonly used national language in Timor-Leste), ‘To’os ba Moris Di’ak’ means ‘Farming for Prosperity’ or for a good life.
 The abbreviated ‘TOMAK’ is another Tetum word meaning ‘whole’.

-Whilst green is the favoured colour for many agricultural programs, TOMAK has embraced bold purple hues.
+Whilst green is the favoured colour for many agriculture programs, TOMAK has embraced bold purple hues.
 Purple reflects the program’s strong commitment to principles of gender equality and social inclusion.
-It is also the colour of nutritious sweet potatoes grown across Timor-Leste, and is favoured in tais designs of certain regions.
+It is also the colour of nutritious sweet potatoes grown across Timor-Leste and is featured in tais designs of certain regions.